 Plus, you can use it to promote any work you have.
 Books, articles, seminars or whatever else you can offer to your readers.
 Tips, mini-stories, novellas, anything.

 I’d suggest you start training on Wealthy Affiliate.
-Even on the Starter (Free) membership, they provide training on how to gain traffic on your blog and that’s why it’s great for beginners.
+It’s where I started and I love the community there.
+Even on the Starter (Free) membership, they provide the basic training on how to start and how to gain traffic on your blog and that’s why it’s great for beginners.

 9. Practise, Practise And… Practise Again